Street Fighter: Street Fighter EX (1996)

 In 1996, Capcom co-produced a 3D fighting game Street Fighter EX with Arika, a company founded by Street Fighter II planner Akira Nishitani.
 It was developed for the PlayStation-based ZN-1 hardware.
 EX combined the established Street Fighter cast with original characters created and owned by Arika.
 It was followed by an upgraded version, Street Fighter EX Plus, in 1997, which expanded the character roster.
 A home version with additional features and characters, Street Fighter EX Plus Alpha, was released for the PlayStation during the same year.

 A sequel was released in 1998, Street Fighter EX2, developed for the ZN-2 hardware.
 Custom combos were reintroduced and the character roster was expanded upon even further.
 In 1999, EX2 also received an upgraded version, Street Fighter EX2 Plus.
-A port of EX2 Plus was released for the PlayStation in 1999.
+A port of EX2 Plus was released for the arcades and the PlayStation in 1999.

 The third game in the series, Street Fighter EX3, was released as a launch game for the PlayStation 2 in 2000.
 This game included a tag team system, a mode that let a single player fight up to three opponents simultaneously, and another mode that allowed players to give the new character, Ace, a selection of special and super moves after purchasing them with experience points.
 The cast included many characters from the previous game.

 Some of the Arika-owned characters from the series were later featured in other games developed by the company.
 The Namco-distributed arcade game Fighting Layer featured Allen Snider and Blair Dame from the original EX, while Skullomania would reappear in the PlayStation game Fighter Maker.
 A spiritual successor to Fighting Layer, featuring an initial roster consisting entirely of Arika-owned EX characters, Fighting EX Layer, was released in 2018.